vdhamer/Photo-Club-Hub-HTML/.github/README.md

 > The idea is to provide a _central_ portal to view images managed _locally_ by the individual clubs.

-This concept is roughly comparable to the hierarchy of the distributed [Domain Name System](https://en.wikipedia.org/wiki/Domain_Name_System) servers that translate readable internet addresses  into IP addresses: the app has one `root.level1.json` entry point that can forward the viewer to clubs with `level2.json` membership lists.
+This concept is roughly comparable to the hierarchy of the distributed [Domain Name System](https://en.wikipedia.org/wiki/Domain_Name_System) servers that translate readable internet addresses into numeric addresses: the app has one `root.level1.json` entry point that can forward the viewer to clubs with `level2.json` membership lists.
 These in turn allows you to view the image portfolios as managed by the clubs.